5 min

 …

-Creators who do not take the new rule to heart and flag synthetic content as they should may face penalties.
+Creators who do not take the new rule to heart and flag synthetic content as they should may run into punishments.
 These include deleting their videos or temporarily suspending them from the YouTube Partner Program, which allows creators to earn money.

 …